 Here is the list of 5 best free screen capture software for Windows.

-Unlike simple and traditional screenshot capture tools, these software are more handy.
-From enhancing the screenshots to saving them to PC, these software do it all.
-Lets have a look at these screen capture software.
+Unlike simple and traditional screenshot capture tools, this software are handier.
+From enhancing the screenshots to saving them to PC, this software do it all.
+Let’s have a look at this screen capture software.

 Note: This article was completely updated on May-29-2014